phucdev/MLC/README.md

 Keep in mind though that I have not tried to optimize the hyperparameters for the MLC model, and perhaps it needs to be trained for even more epochs.

+The results on the real word noise dataset (NoisyNER) seem to be promising though.
+The MLC model based on EstBERT had a micro F1 of 0.71 on the test set after training for 30 epochs, while the baseline model only had a micro F1 of 0.63 after training for 5 epochs.

+#### Potential next steps
+- Do hyperparameter search for MLC models to find better hyperparameters for the main model and the meta model
+- Use proper learning rate scheduler for the NLP tasks.
+The default scheduler for datasets that are not cifar-10,
+- cifar-100 or clothing-1m in the MLC code is a `DummyScheduler` in `mlc_utils.py`.

 ## Citation

 If you find MLC useful, please cite the following paper